Standards & Screening

 From Good to Great — why our community standards are critical to the success of our mission

-Our approach is to keep perfect from being the enemy of the good by establishing community standards that allow us to work with breeders whose programs range from meeting our entry-level community standards to being the best of the best.
+Our approach is to keep perfect from being the enemy of the good by establishing community standards that allow us to work with breeders whose programs range from reporting to meet our entry-level community standards to being the best of the best.
 This allows us to reach breeders who are eager to learn and improve and be able to provide them resources in order to help them do so, while simultaneously recognizing the breeders whose programs have already reached a high level of achievement.
 The different levels of recognition for health testing practices set forth in our Good Dog Guide to Health Testing that range from Good to Great to Excellent, provide a breed-specific roadmap for breeders to refine their practices and in doing so, improve the health of millions of dogs for generations to come.

 By bringing together an inclusive group of leading experts from across a variety of fields and uniting as a community committed to being a force for good, we can harness the collective passion that has so far been scattered in many directions and turn it into a practical shared framework centered on responsible practices and healthier dogs.